Multi-Standard Audit, Compliance, and AI Governance Alignment – SOC 2, ISO/IEC 27001, ISO/IEC 42001

 Once gaps were addressed, CertPro compiled audit and assessment reports, consolidating findings across the applicable standards.

-This method helped UMU to treat Compliance as an ongoing and continuous process.
+This method helped UMU to treat compliance as an ongoing and continuous process.

 SUCCESSFUL OUTCOMES DELIVERED TO THE CLIENT

-Our collaboration with UMU was execution-focused and highly effective.
+The audit engagements resulted in the following outcomes.
 The combination of a compliance automation platform and structured audit methodology allowed UMU to manage multiple standards without operational overload.

 Key outcomes included: